clojure/clojure/README.txt

       ant clean
       ant -lib /path/to/maven-ant-tasks.jar ci-build

- 3. In the clojure-contrib directory, run "mvn package"
+ 3. In the clojure-contrib directory, run the following:

+      mvn package --offline